How it works

 • Certificate of Action under section 36 of the Construction Act

-If you do not receive this email, contact the courthouse where you started your claim.
+If you do not receive this email, contact the courthouse where the claim started.

 After you submit a document through Civil Submissions Online